Erin

 About

-Erin F. Jones currently serves as the Manager of Quality Improvement Informatics on the Enterprise Intelligence team at Kennedy Krieger Institute and specializes in survey development and quality improvement research.
-Through her cross-institutional role, she provides consultative services and informatics support to Institute programs and grant-funded research studies.
+Erin F. Jones currently serves as the director of translational science informatics on the Digital Transformation team at Kennedy Krieger Institute and specializes in survey development, data collection methodology and quality improvement research.
+Through her cross-institutional role, she provides consultative services and informatics support to Institute programs and research studies through the application of translational science principles.

-Jones joined the Department of Neuropsychology in 2013 and served as the Manager of Research Operations from 2015 to 2021.
-In 2021, she joined the Enterprise Intelligence team in the Information Systems Department where she serves as the principal administrator of the Kennedy Krieger Qualtrics license and works with Institute faculty and staff to plan, implement, conduct, and evaluate clinical research and quality improvement programs.
+Jones joined the Department of Neuropsychology in 2013 and served as the manager of Research Operations from 2015 to 2021.
+In 2021, she joined the Digital Transformation team in the Information Systems Department where she serves as the principal administrator of the Kennedy Krieger Qualtrics license and works with Institute faculty and staff to plan, implement, conduct and evaluate clinical research and quality improvement programs.

-Jones also serves as the Project Manager of the Intellectual and Developmental Disabilities Research Center (IDDRC), where she provides logistical, administrative and research-related support to Center leadership and supported investigators throughout the Kennedy Krieger and Johns Hopkins communities.
+Jones also serves as the program manager of the Intellectual and Developmental Disabilities Research Center (IDDRC), where she provides informatics-based, logistical, administrative and research-related support to Center leadership and supported investigators throughout the Kennedy Krieger and Johns Hopkins communities

 Education